 Derek Spellman 10/3/07 flair at bottom

-US stocks waver in early trading
+US stocks open higher; Yahoo soars in early trade

 - More Business Headlines